calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 X = df_train_yards[feature_columns]
 ```

-We now want to model 2 values for $\beta$, so we make use of the `shape` parameter to have PyMC3 create as many slope coefficients as we have columns in $X$.
+We now want to model two values for $\beta$, so we make use of the `shape` parameter to have PyMC3 create as many slope coefficients as we have columns in $X$.
 We then compute $z$ as the $dot$ product of $X$ and $\beta$ before again converting $z$ to probabilities via the `invlogit` function:

 ```python